BradySkylight/eicr-schematron-validation/README.md

 ## Execution

 - Add any eICR files to the `eicr` folder in the project
-- At a terminal at the base of the repo execute `python main.py` with whatever flag choice _(see image below)_
+- At a terminal at the base of the repo execute ```python main.py``` with whatever flag choice _(see image below)_ (example: if you want to get the aims output for all eicrs in the folder you would execute ```pythong main.py --aims_output```)
-   - You will see the progress of the process
+   - You will see the progress of the process with print statements in the terminal
    - The resulting validation report files will be stored in the `output/result` folder with a corresponding name to the eicr file in question.

 ### Options: